Hoohm/dropSeqPipe/docs/docs/Installation.md

 ## Step 2: Install snakemake

-To run the pipeline [snakemake]( https://snakemake.readthedocs.io/en/stable/) is needed which will be installed using conda
+To run the pipeline [snakemake](https://snakemake.readthedocs.io/en/stable/) is needed which can be installed using conda

 ```
 conda install -c bioconda -c conda-forge snakemake